openstack/openstack-manuals/doc/cli-reference/source/neutron.rst

   The owner tenant ID.

 ``--description DESCRIPTION``
-  Description of the QoS policy.
+  Description of the QoS policy to be created.

 ``--shared``
   Accessible by other tenants.
 Set shared to True